ImageMagick v6 Examples --

 [IM Output]

-If you did not use parenthesis, you will find a circle of semi-transparent black pixels around the erased part of the image.
-I know it happened to me while creating this example, much to my own annoyance.
+If you did not use parentheses you will find a circle of semi-transparent black pixels around the erased part of the image.
+I know, it happened to me while creating this example much to my own annoyance.

 ATop ('Over', but clip to background image)

-If the background image is fully opaque (no transparency), this operation will act exactly like a normal 'Over' composition.
-It only differs when the background contains transparency, which also clips the overlay.
+If the background image is fully opaque (no transparency), this operation will act exactly like the normal 'Over' composition.
+It only differs when the background contains transparency which also clips the overlay.

 What makes this useful is for overlaying lighting and shading effects that are limited to the object (shape) of the destination.

-For example say we have a red circle while want to add a highlight on it as if it is a 3 dimension ball.
-Well we can create the circle, and the highlight then overlay the highlight using 'ATop' to limit it the the circle itself.
+For example, say we have a red circle and want to add a highlight as if it is a 3 dimensional ball.
+We can create the circle, and the highlight, then overlay the highlight using 'ATop' to limit it to the circle.

 convert -size 70x70 xc:none \